joshelvn11/Moonflower/README.md

 I then also manually deploy the website to my Linode instance running an OpenLiteSpeed webserver on Ubuntu using Cyberpanel by copying the files from my local machine to the server via SFTP.
 The application I am currently using for SFTP transfers is PortX available on the Mac App Store.

 Linode Site - https://moonflower.ddns.net/

+## Known Bugs

+There is currenlty one known active whereby the slide container in the Interesting Information section does not automatically adjust to fit the longest piece of content.
+Currently it has just been set to use a set height to accomdate all information but this is not an ideal solution as it will need to be constantly changes if longer pieces of information are added.

 ## Credits